Community

 The Bureau of Land Management (BLM) may best be described as a small agency with a big mission: To sustain the health, diversity, and productivity of America’s public lands for the use and enjoyment of present and future generations.
 It administers more public land – over 245 million surface acres – than any other Federal agency in the United States.
 Most of this land is located in the 12 Western states, including Alaska.
 The BLM also manages 700 million acres of sub-surface mineral estate throughout the nation.

-The BLM’s multiple-use mission, set forth in the Federal Land Policy and Management Act of 1976, mandates that we manage public land resources for a variety of uses, such as energy development, livestock grazing, recreation, and timber harvesting, while protecting a wide array of natural, cultural, and historical resources, many of which are found in the BLM’s 27 million-acre National Landscape Conservation System.
-The conservation system includes 221 Wilderness Areas totaling 8.7 million acres, as well as 16 National Monuments comprising 4.8 million acres.
+The BLM’s multiple-use mission, set forth in the Federal Land Policy and Management Act of 1976, mandates that they manage public land resources for a variety of uses, such as energy development, livestock grazing, recreation, and timber harvesting, while protecting a wide array of natural, cultural, and historical resources, many of which are found in the BLM’s approximately 40 million acre National Landscape Conservation System.

 Sinkyone Wilderness State Park